Breck37/react-2-mini/README.md

 * Open `src/App.js`
 * Locate the `currentCart` variable within the App return and remove it.
 In it's place, lets create another `<ProductList />` tag with a `products` property set to `this.state.cart`, the `showPicture` prop set to `false`, and a `delete` prop set to `this.deleteProduct`.
 * Above the render, create a `deleteProduct` method that takes in a `product` parameter.
-* Inside the deleteProduct method, lets make a copy of our current cart using `.slice()` and save it to a variable titled `cartCopy`.
-Then create a variable `newCart` set to filter through the cart copy that only return items that are not equal to the product that was passed in.
+* Inside the deleteProduct method, lets make a copy of our current cart using `.slice()` and save it to a variable titled `cartCopy`. * Now create a variable `newCart` set to filter through the cart copy that will only return items that are not equal to the product that was passed in.
 * After the filter, call `setState` on the `cart` property and set it to the `newCart` variable.
 * Lastly, make sure to call `bind` on this method from within the constructor.
 (This allows the method to maintain the context of `this`)